 Level 4

 At Level 4 we have to choose a Feat for the BG3 Astarion Build.
-Feats are strong passive effects that can enable a certain build idea, or simply give a stat buff to increase damage or survivability.
+Feats are strong passive effects that can enable a certain build idea or give a stat buff to increase damage or survivability.

 Level 5

-When he reaches Level 5, Astarion gains a few extra features to make him stronger.
+When he reaches Level 5, Astarion gains a few extra features to strengthen him.

 Firstly, your Proficiency Bonus is increased from +2 to +3, meaning you’ll now get a +3 bonus when rolling for skills that you’re Proficient with.